kmherod/DAT511-Group-Project/README.md

 6. Use command setwd() to set your working directory.
 The file path you copied must be in quotes and all back slashes must be change to forward slashes.

-7. Run your script to set the directory and use code getwd() to test if it worked.
+7. Run your script to set the directory

+8. Define the path to the UCI HAR Dataset folder by assigning "UCI HAR Dataset" to an appropriately named variable.

 What each section of the script accomplishes